harrisonlab/phytophthora_fragariae/README.md

 356
 P.fragariae - Bc23
 The number of ORF RxLRs overlapping Augustus RxLRs:
+208
+The number of Augustus RxLRs overlapping ORF RxLRs:
+208
+The number of RxLRs unique to ORF models:
+84
+The number of RxLRs unique to Augustus models:
+31
+The total number of putative RxLRs are:
+325
+The number of sequences extracted is
+325
+P.fragariae - Nov27
+The number of ORF RxLRs overlapping Augustus RxLRs:
+203
+The number of Augustus RxLRs overlapping ORF RxLRs:
+203
+The number of RxLRs unique to ORF models:
+85
+The number of RxLRs unique to Augustus models:
+25
+The total number of putative RxLRs are:
+316
+The number of sequences extracted is
+316
+P.fragariae - Nov5
+The number of ORF RxLRs overlapping Augustus RxLRs:
+206
+The number of Augustus RxLRs overlapping ORF RxLRs:
+205
+The number of RxLRs unique to ORF models:
+81
+The number of RxLRs unique to Augustus models:
+28
+The total number of putative RxLRs are:
+315
+The number of sequences extracted is
+315
+P.fragariae - Nov71
+The number of ORF RxLRs overlapping Augustus RxLRs:
+206
+The number of Augustus RxLRs overlapping ORF RxLRs:
+205
+The number of RxLRs unique to ORF models:
+81
+The number of RxLRs unique to Augustus models:
+26
+The total number of putative RxLRs are:
+315
+The number of sequences extracted is
+315
+P.fragariae - Nov77
+The number of ORF RxLRs overlapping Augustus RxLRs:
+186
+The number of Augustus RxLRs overlapping ORF RxLRs:
+186
+The number of RxLRs unique to ORF models:
+88
+The number of RxLRs unique to Augustus models:
+33
+The total number of putative RxLRs are:
+309
+The number of sequences extracted is
+309
+P.fragariae - Nov9
+The number of ORF RxLRs overlapping Augustus RxLRs:
 207
 The number of Augustus RxLRs overlapping ORF RxLRs:
 207
+The number of RxLRs unique to ORF models:
+80
+The number of RxLRs unique to Augustus models:
+26
+The total number of putative RxLRs are:
+317
+The number of sequences extracted is
+317
+P.fragariae - ONT3
+The number of ORF RxLRs overlapping Augustus RxLRs:
+198
+The number of Augustus RxLRs overlapping ORF RxLRs:
+198
+The number of RxLRs unique to ORF models:
+97
+The number of RxLRs unique to Augustus models:
+28
+The total number of putative RxLRs are:
+324
+The number of sequences extracted is
+324
+P.fragariae - SCRP245_v2
+The number of ORF RxLRs overlapping Augustus RxLRs:
+206
+The number of Augustus RxLRs overlapping ORF RxLRs:
+205
 The number of RxLRs unique to ORF models:
 85
 The number of RxLRs unique to Augustus models: